Ollie Faye 'Morris' Brown -- Linwood, N.J.

-Faye is survived by her younger brother Wandell “Moose” Morris and his wife Scott, of Mount Pleasant.
-She was predeceased by her parents, Elisha and Ollie Morris, and siblings Alva, Lucille, Jewell, Nell and Stanalan.
-Her cousin Richard “Dick” Brennecke lived with the family from early childhood.
-Faye is also survived by her sons, their wives, and four grandchildren: Suzanna Vaino, Brianna Jamison, Brian Brown and Haley Onorevole; also four great-grandchildren.
+Faye is survived by her younger brother, Wandell “Moose” Morris and his wife Anne Scott of Mount Pleasant.
+She was predeceased by her parents, Elisha and Ollie Morris, and siblings Alva, Lucille, Jewell, Nell and Stanaland.
+Her nephew Richard “Dick” Brennecke lived with the family from early childhood.
+Faye is also survived by her sons, their wives, and four grandchildren, Suzanna Vaino, Brianna Jamison, Brian Brown and Haley Onorevole; also four great-grandchildren.
 It should be mentioned that she considered Genine Martin as one of her family.

 Obituaries Newsletter